This is What We Believe

 12. Jesus Christ is the Head of the Church.
 The Body, which is composed of all men, physically living and dead, is joined to Him through true and living faith.

-13. God admonishes His people to assemble together regularly for worship, for participation in spiritually maturing practices, for edification through the Scriptures, and for mutual encouragement and work in His harvest fields through the evangelism of our communities.
+13. God admonishes His people to assemble together regularly for worship, for participation in spiritually maturing practices, for edification and correction through the Scriptures, and for mutual encouragement and work in His harvest field through the evangelism of our communities.

 14. At physical death there will be a judgement in which the atoned sins of the believer will be pardoned, because of relationship with and submission to Christ, who purifies through blood.
 Contrarily, the unbeliever, who is naked in their imperfection and not covered by the Perfect purifying blood of Christ, will be found disharmonious with the Perfection that is God and cast away from God eternally.